DigammaF/kokonoe/README.md

 Roadmap:

-&emsp;- mathematical proof of well formation of the Prover
+&emsp;- mathematical proof of well formation of the Prover (not possible: same as termination problem)

 &emsp;- translation from a subset of natural english to predicates (very complex, very hard subject, that's why we specify 'a subset')